bear148/BizzyPythonBear/README.md

 ## About the Bear-Utils organization
 The bear utils org's only purpose is to house all project's with "Bear-" before them, which those repos are now also all apart of Bear-Utils

+## Upcoming Delays
+I will not be here Aug.
+6 through 8.
+I'm going on a trip and wont be able to update the shell.

 <!---
 BizzyPythonBear/BizzyPythonBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.